Histology Lab Notebook (ELN 5)

 Part 2: Raw Data

-• upload one representative image of each age of mouse tissue (three images total)
+• upload one representative image of each age of mouse tissue (two images total)

 • the images should be in .jpg/.jpeg or .png format (.png, .jpg, and .pdf are the accepted file types for this format of Crowdmark question)

-• the image should be annotated with a scale bar (you will follow the ImageJ instructions to add the scale bar to each image using the micrometer image you captured at the same magnification)
+• the images should be annotated with a scale bar (you will follow the ImageJ instructions to add the scale bar to each image using the micrometer image provided to you at the same magnification)

 • the image should be clear and in focus, and should show the region of the mouse tissue that contains the epidermis and the dermis layers